AkashSasikumar47/Custom-Strategy-Indicators-v2/README.md

 2. **Configuration**: Adjust the VAP settings to match your preferred timeframes.
 3. **Interpretation**: Look for areas where the VAP histogram is concentrated, as they indicate significant price levels.

-## Use Case 📈
-Here, you can describe a typical use case for these technical indicators.
-Explain how a trader or investor might apply these indicators to their trading strategy.

 ## How to Use 📋
 To use these indicators, follow these general instructions: